somnonetz/bdcat2017-tds-experiment/README.md

 `xnat_password`.

-### Option 2
+### Option 2 (Curious Containers)

 Create a Vagrant VM and run the experiment localy with Curious Containers.
-Input and result files will be accessed in the local file system.
+Input and result files are accessed in the local file system.

 ```bash